|Nutritional Guidelines (per serving)|

 This version of the Godfather uses a 3-to-1 ratio of Scotch whiskey to amaretto.
-This will produce a sweet drink, but not as sweet as the 1-to-1 ratio suggested by amaretto producer Disarrono.
-Certainly, they prefer that you use lots of their liqueur.
-The company even used to claim that their version was Marlon Brando's favorite cocktail.
+This will produce a sweet drink, but not as sweet as the 1-to-1 ratio suggested by one popular amaretto producer.
 For even less sweetness, you can dial down the amaretto and use only 1/2 ounce amaretto and 2 ounces of Scotch whiskey.

 How Strong Is the Godfather?